AllanHasegawa/rsa_fun/README.md

 # rsa_fun

-rsa_fun is an educational project developed.
+rsa_fun is an educational project developed to investigate and study the RSA algorithm.
 It's an implementation of the RSA algorithm described in ("Algorithms", Dasgupta; Papadimitriou;
 Vazirani, 2006).
+The project creates the following programs:

+  * Key pair generator (with any number os bits)
+  * cipher (uses public key)
+  * decipher (uses private key)
+  * decipher (uses public key - factor integer number with brute force)

 It is *NOT* an optimal solution.
 High performance functions already implemented